 The brewing temperature can be customized between 190 and 210°F, with a 1 degree Fahrenheit accuracy.
 This allows you to adjust your final cup the way you like it, (higher temperature for more bite, lower temperature for a milder tasting coffee).
 Not all coffee beans are the same, for some you need a higher brewing temperature, for others you need a lower temperature.

-The oversized showerhead ensures all the coffee grounds are soaked, and you don’t have to stir during presoaking like you need with Technivorm.
+The oversized showerhead ensures all the coffee grounds are soaked, and you don’t have to stir during presoaking as you need with Technivorm.

 The programmable presoaking feature is a great feature to complement the oversized showerhead.
 It ensures an even, and complete saturation of the coffee grounds, for a complete extraction.
 For lower brewing temperatures, pre-soaking is a must.
 Presoaking emulates the manual drippers method.